AngelinaZhai/xlsx-data-assistant/README.md

 ## Explaination of Parts
 #### login_credential.txt
 This is a text file used to store the emails and passwords of users.
+You can modify this document right now for testing purposes.
+Please make sure that the email address and the password is seperated by FIVE (5) spaces in between, and each email has its own line (as demonstrated in the file).

+#### Master_Directory.xlsx
+This is an Excel file with all student email and information in the format of Last Name, First Name, and Email Address.
+(It was designed this way because the school's system was able to export a list for the teacher in this format for every class).